infolit-idaho/infolit-for-everyone/_content-pages/01-sift-moves.md

 In much the same way that "don't hit any other cars" isn't particularly useful driving advice, "don't read anything sketchy" sounds useful without being helpful.
 When you're learning to drive, it's way better to have someone remind you to always look over your shoulder into the next lane before actually turning the wheel.
 Once this small, quick habit becomes second nature, you're well on your way to being a reliably safer driver.
 Thankfully, there are similarly small moves we can apply to information literacy.

-"SIFT" helps you remember some of these strategies. <!-- They're reinforced and complemented by the four moves that fact-checkers use to efficiently evaluate a site.
-Here we'll teach you both, as well as some complementary approaches. -->
+"SIFT" helps you remember some of these strategies.

 ## SIFT Details